Best Juicer of 2020

 Next, the pair of Breville models and the Mooka earned an 8 out of 10 when it came to ease of cleaning.
 The Breville models are both essentially identical, including their quality cleaning brushes.
 None of the parts are particularly difficult to clean by hand and the majority of them are dishwasher safe.

 The remainder of the products all earned a 5 out of 10 for being relatively mediocre when it came to cleaning.
-The Cuisinart did not include a brush and had a variety of hard-to-reach places that would trap juice or pulp residue, but it is dishwasher safe.
+The Cuisinart did not include a brush and had a variety of hard-to-reach places that would trap juice or pulp residue, but it is rated for the dishwasher.
 The BELLA 13694 can be a bit of a pain to clean, covered with small nooks and crannies that are prone to catching bits of produce and can be quite difficult to clean.
 It does include a cleaning brush but we weren't particularly impressed with its quality.
 However, it has components that are safe to put in the dishwasher.
 The Tribest Slowstar's manual states that its components aren't safe to clean in the dishwasher, making it all the more hassle to clean out its various nooks and crannies.
 It does come with a cleaning brush but this didn't do much to help in our minds, which made it one of our least favorite models to clean.

-At this point, we hope that you feel confident in your search for a new citrus or full-size juicer, regardless of whether you are looking for a top-tier machine fit for a juicing enthusiast, a bargain model that won't blow your budget, or a simpler option just for lemonade.
+At this point, we hope that you feel confident in your search for a new citrus or full-size juicer, regardless of whether you are looking for a top-tier machine fit for a juicing enthusiast, a bargain model that won't blow your budget or a simpler option just for lemonade.

 — Austin Palmer and David Wise